internaloha/documentation/docs/developers/installation/install-scrapers.md

 }
 ```

-You have to manually add the newly listed site
-  so its statistics are generated.
+You have to manually add any new site so its statistics are generated.

 ```javascript
 const zipData = readFile('./data/parsed/ziprecruiter.parsed.data.json');
 const simplyData = readFile('./data/parsed/simplyhired.parsed.data.json');